StellarSajjid23/StellarSajjid23/README.md

 Welcome to my GitHub portfolio! 👋
 I’m an aspiring cybersecurity professional currently pursuing a **Bachelor of Applied Technology in Cybersecurity** at **Lone Star College**, with an expected graduation in **Spring 2026**.
 Certified as a **Cisco CyberOps Associate** and actively working towards my **CompTIA Network+** and **Security+** certifications, I’m passionate about securing digital environments and building resilient network infrastructures.

-In addition to my academic and hands-on experience, I’ve completed **[Udemy’s Ethical Hacking Bootcamp](https://www.udemy.com/course/ethical-hacking-bootcamp/)**, which has provided me with a comprehensive understanding of **penetration testing**, **ethical hacking methodologies**, and **security tools**.
+In addition to my academic and hands-on experience, I’ve completed Udemy’s Ethical Hacking Bootcamp, which has provided me with a comprehensive understanding of **penetration testing**, **ethical hacking methodologies**, and **security tools**.
 This has significantly enhanced my ability to identify vulnerabilities, exploit weaknesses, and apply security best practices in real-world scenarios.

 ## 📂 Featured Projects